lhmzhou/beyond-lennon-walls/README.md

 - Ask them to introduce a motion in Parliament in support of the Hong Kong protests.
 - Ask them to introduce legislation similar to US's Hong Kong Human Rights and Democracy Act.

 Sign these petitions:

 - ~~[e-2268 (Hong Kong) at the House of Commons, sponsored by MP Michael Chong](https://petitions.ourcommons.ca/en/Petition/Details?Petition=e-2268).~~ (Petition closed September 11, 2019.)
 - ~~[Support Democracy and Human Rights in Hong Kong](https://chkl.ca/), launched by Canada-Hong Kong Link Toronto, Canadian Voice in Hong Kong, Civic Education Society Vancouver and Friends of Hong Kong Calgary.~~ (Petition offline.)

-If you live abroad, remember you can still [register to vote](https://www.elections.ca/content.aspx?section=vot&dir=reg/etr&document=index&lang=e) in Canada.

 ## 🇬🇧 For UK residents/citizens